My NA6 Miata!

 with the all important JDM stickers on!

-Fixed the damaged fender
+Fixed the damaged wing

 they are a must for decent sound when topless.